DannyBen/madness/README.md

 - Configure with a configuration file or command arguments.
 - Fully customizable theme.
 - Automatic generation of navigation sidebar.
-- Automatic generation of Table of Contents.
+- Automatic generation of Table of Contents (site-wide and inline).

 ## Usage